-The exam, nominally 90 minutes in length, but longer, if necessary, will begin with an oral presentation of the proposed research by the student.
-This presentation will employ a slide presentation and should not exceed 40 minutes in length, so that ample time remains for questioning.
+The exam should be scheduled for 90 minutes.
+The student should prepare an oral presentation with supporting slides of the proposed research (not exceeding ~40 minutes).
 Questions posed by the Committee will cover the area of the student's presentation as well as fundamental principles of any and all disciplines of biomedical sciences, especially as they relate to the proposition.